ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/entry_linking.rst

         <p>Previous entry: <a href="{path='site/comments'}">{title}</a></p>
     {/exp:channel:prev_entry}

+.. important:: These tags **cannot** be placed inside your main Channel Entries Tag.
+   They must be placed outside of the Channel Entries tag in order to work correctly.

-**Note:** If you are viewing the most recent entry in your channel, then the "next\_entry" tag's contents will not be shown (since there is no "next entry").
+If you are viewing the most recent entry in your channel, then the "next\_entry" tag's contents will not be shown (since there is no "next entry").
 Likewise, when you are viewing the oldest/first entry in the channel the "previous\_entry" content will not be shown.